yaxsomo/IA-Robot/README.md

 # IA-Robot

+## Context

+This is a school project.
+We're working on a Robot.

+On the current repository we have defined some simple path management.

+Blog (FR) to see the evolution of the state of our projects : https://ynov-yrobot.medium.com/

 ## Environment installation
 The conda environement management is used.
 You can install it with this installation procedure or you can do the same with the original Python3 CLI.